Toggle menu

 Sustainability

-Maintain condition of the structures stock at a level
+Maintain condition of the structures stock at a level consistent with achieving minimum whole life cost

-Bridge Condition Indicators (BCIcrit)
+Bridge Condition Indicators (BCIcrit) monitored on an annual basis

-2.4 The main types of maintenance for highway structures are as follows;
+2.4 The main types of maintenance for highway structures are as follows:

 Type of Maintenance